awkoy/replicate-flux-mcp/README.md

 ```

 Replace the env values as needed.
 If you omit `REPLICATE_IMAGE_MODEL_ID` / `REPLICATE_SVG_MODEL_ID`, the defaults fall back to the Try for Free models so Codex can start the MCP server without paid credits.

+You can browse currently free, trial-eligible models at Replicate's **Try for Free** collection: https://replicate.com/collections/try-for-free — pick any model IDs from there and drop them into the env vars above for quick experiments.

 ## 🌟 Features